kranti-up/clemcore/docs/logging_and_scoring.md

 ```

 ## Logging Calls
-We also want to log the exact input and output from an backend/API, to make sure that there are no issues with model
+We also log the exact input and output from a backend/API, to make sure that there are no issues with model outputs and
-outputs and their processing by backends and the game master.
+their processing by backends.

 The backend/API call returns the manipulated prompt (including the applied chat template) and the raw response, which
-should simply be logged by the game master without any modifications.
+is simply logged by the game master without any modifications.

 For that, use the optional `call` argument in `log_event` to log the call with the same timestamp and an action.